OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 signal.signal(signal.SIGINT, signal_handler)

+# To create the animation on the LEDs through the shift register,
-# We use a binary number instead of a string is so we can change the output
+# we use a binary number instead of a string.
+We can move the lights
 # around by bitshfting instead of string operations.
 value = 0b11000000
 interrupted = False

 while True:
+    # this animation has 12 different frames, so we'll loop through each one
 	for x in range(0, 12):
-		binValue = format(value, '08b') # Transforms value into a 8-bit binary number, otherwise
-		shiftRegister.outputBits(binValue) # Sends the 8 bit value to be output by the shift register if x < 6:
+        # we need to transform the binary value into a string only when sending it to the shift register
+		bytestring = format(value, '08b')
+		shiftRegister.outputBits(bytestring)
+		# now we are free to manipulate the binary number using bitshifts

+        # if in the first half (6 frames) of the animation, move the LEDs to the right
+        if x < 6:
 			value >>= 1 # Shifts all digits right by one (11000000 -> 01100000)
+		# else we must be in the second half, so move the LEDs to the left
         else:
 			value <<= 1 # Shifts all digits left by one (01100000 -> 11000000)
+	# interrupt (Ctrl-C) handler
     if interrupted:
-		shiftRegister.clear()
+		shiftRegister.clear() # turn off the LEDs
 		break
 ```